Colorectal Cancer Research and Clinical Trials in Brevard County

 You should also be sure to ask comparison questions about your current treatment and how it compares to what is offered in the clinical trial.
 Of course, you should always feel free to ask your oncologist and medical team any questions you may have about the clinical trial.

 Committed to Colorectal Cancer Research in Melbourne, Palm Bay, and all of Brevard County

-At Cancer Care Centers of Brevard, we are committed to continuing our cancer research program because it’s such a critical part of advancing cancer treatment for our patients and cancer patients everywhere.
-If you think you might qualify for a clinical trial available at Cancer Care Centers of Brevard, please call for an appointment at our locations in Palm Bay, Melbourne, Merrit Island, Rockledge, and Sebastian, FL.
+At Cancer Care Centers of Brevard, we are committed to continuing our research program because it’s such a critical part of advancing cancer treatment for our patients and cancer patients everywhere.
+If you think you might qualify for a colorectal cancer clinical trial available at Cancer Care Centers of Brevard, please request an appointment at our locations in Palm Bay, Melbourne, Merrit Island, Rockledge, and Sebastian, FL.